 Trump's efforts to cut National Parks budget faces bipartisan pushback

-National parks like Yellowstone and the Great Smoky Mountains are bracing for record crowds again this summer, just as President Trump is trying to cut more than a billion dollars from the park service budget.
-The administration says the tourist experience will not be affected, but as NPR's Kirk Siegler reports, conservationists and lawmakers tell a different story.
+National parks like Yellowstone and the Great Smoky Mountains are bracing for record crowds again this summer, just as President Trump is trying to cut more than a billion dollars from the Park Service budget.
+The administration says the tourist experience won't be affected.
+But as NPR's Kirk Siegler reports, conservationists and lawmakers tell a different story.

 KRISTEN BRENGEL: This is just a bad decision from the administration to put it in the president's budget and think the American public doesn't want to protect our national park system anymore.